ray-project/ray/doc/examples/plot_example-lm.rst

           main(args, init_distributed=(args.distributed_world_size > 1))

       def add_checkpoint_hook(self, args):
-          """Add a hook to the original save_checkpoint function to check whether or not there is new computational resources available.
-If so, raise an exception to restart the training process and make use of the new resources."""
+          """Add a hook to the original save_checkpoint function.

+          This checks if there are new computational resources available.
+          If so, raise exception to restart the training process and make use of the new resources.
+          """

           if args.cpu:
               original_n_cpus = args.distributed_world_size